What are the prospects for Graphic Designers?

-Life as a Graphic Designer for some of you might be what you think involves 9-5 hours taking client briefs and then working on sketchy Mac Book or tablet and getting arty to only present back work to that client who decides suitability….
+You may think that life as a Graphic Designer, will involve working 9 till 5, taking client briefs and then working on a sketchy Mac Book or tablet, to only present back work, that the client decides is suitable….

-The graphic design industry is booming, and demand is low meaning skilled Graphic Designers often find work fast and easily.
-The industry is forecasted to grow through 2019-20.
-As more and more companies (High-Tec, start-ups, e-commerce) business will be online and more companies want to sell their products, graphic designers will be in high demand.
+The graphic design industry is booming and demand is low, meaning skilled Graphic Designers often find work fast and easily.
+The industry is forecasted to grow through 2019-2020.
+As more and more companies (High-Tec, start-ups, e-commerce) business will be based online and many more companies will want to sell their products, Graphic Designers will be in high demand.

 So what salary am I looking at?

-Salaries very between in-house and agency since at middle level, a designer can expect to earn £26,000 to £38,000.
+Salaries vary between in-house and agency, since at middle level, a designer can expect to earn £26,000 to £38,000.
 Salaries for senior graphic designers or creative leads range from £38,000 to £60,000.
-Freelance work can be lucrative, flexible and projects very widely.
+Freelance work can be lucrative, flexible and projects are varied widely.